damiaan91/MiniDB/README.md

 ## Installation

-The easiest way the run the programs is to import the packages in a ecplise workspace an follow the relevant instructions bellow.
+The easiest way the run the programs is to import the packages in an ecplise workspace and follow the relevant instructions bellow.

 Start AOPChat base program:
 * Run the EchoServer in AOPChat to start a chat server.